 prior to submitting it to the method.

-Do not have a false sense of security about the write permission.
-Consider
+Don't have a false sense of security about the write permission.

-that the write permission allows SQL statements which make it possible for some
+The write permission allows SQL statements that make it possible for some

 data to be confirmed using creative